rundeck/docs/docs/manual/notifications/servicenow.md

 ## ServiceNow / Change / Create

-Rundeck Notification plugin to create a ServiceNow Change
+Rundeck Notification plugin to create a ServiceNow&reg; Change

 ### Configuration

-The ServiceNow connection credentials are set in the project.properties file for your project.
+The ServiceNow&reg; connection credentials are set in the project.properties file for your project.

 ```